Structure theorems for actions of homeomorphism groups: Introduction

-\para{Structure of the paper} \begin{itemize} \item In Section \ref{sec:small_quotient}, we establish a ``small quotient subgroup theorem" and our Orbit Classification Theorem in the continuous case. \item In Section 3, we discuss continuity and classify homomorphisms between homeomorphism groups when $\dim(M)=\dim(N)$. \item In Section 4, we discuss admissible covers. \item In Section 5, we discuss how orbits fit together and prove a structure theorem in the $C^0$ category. \item In Section 6, we study the extension problem in the homeomoprhism case. \item In Section \ref{sec:diffeo_structure}, we prove the structure theorem for actions in the $C^r$ category, $r\ge 1$ and study the extension problem in the differentiable case. \item In Section 8, we classify actions of $\Homeo_0(S^1)$ on $\mathbb{D}^2$ and other surfaces. \end{itemize}
+\para{Structure of the paper} \begin{itemize} \item In Section \ref{sec:small_quotient}, we establish a ``small quotient subgroup theorem" that is the main ingredient in our Orbit Classification Theorem. \item In Section 3, we briefly discuss automatic continuity, then prove the Orbit Classification Theorem, give Theorem \ref{thm:transitive} as an easy consequence, and classify homomorphisms between homeomorphism groups when $\dim(M)=\dim(N)$. \item In Section 4, we discuss admissible covers. \item In Section 5, we discuss how orbits fit together and prove a structure theorem in the $C^0$ category. \item In Section 6, we study the extension problem in the homeomoprhism case. \item In Section \ref{sec:diffeo_structure}, we prove the structure theorem for actions in the $C^r$ category, $r\ge 1$ and study the extension problem in the differentiable case. \item In Section 8, we classify actions of $\Homeo_0(S^1)$ on $\mathbb{D}^2$ and other surfaces. \end{itemize}

-\para{Acknowledgements} KM was partially supported by NSF grant DMS-1606254, and thanks Caltech for their hospitality.
+\para{Acknowledgements} KM was partially supported by NSF grant DMS-1606254 and a Sloan fellowship, and thanks Caltech for their hospitality.
+LC was partially supported by NSF grant DMS-2005409.
 We thank Peter May and Shmuel Weinberger for telling us about Bing's ``dog bone space" and homology manifolds, and Tom Church and Benson Farb for comments on the manuscript.
-We also thank Emanuel Militon for pointing out a mistake in an early version of the proof of Lemma \ref{lem:supp_ball}.
+We also thank Emanuel Militon for pointing out a mistake in an early version of the proof of Lemma \ref{lem:supp_ball}, and thank the anonymous referees for their careful reading and suggesting numerous improvements to the work.